LESSER WATERBOATMAN and the BACKSWIMMER

 Swims upside down ("backswimmer") Swims normal

-A high, arched back Back is almost flat
+A high, arched back, with pale colours Back is almost flat, with darker colours

 Fixed head, long movable snout (proboscis) Movable head, short, rather fixed snout.